JanBessai/ecoop2021artifacts/README.md

 all software dependencies.
 The tool will state "(this may take some time)" and that is a true statement.
 This command will compile all source files.

+## Expression Problem

+The Expression Problem (EP) refers to a common situation that occurs when evolving software systems, specifically with regard to the structure of the data types and the operations over these data types.
+As software engineers extend systems by adding new data types and/or new operations, the goal is to avoid changing existing code.
+As is well-documented by numerous researchers, the most common program design strategies do not simultaneously support both forms of extensibility (Krishnamurthi 1998); in functional programming, one can add new operations without modifying data types, while object-oriented programming allows new data types to be defined without modifying existing operations; however, neither approach can simultaneously avoid updating existing code when adding both new data types and new operations.

+As the popularity of EP grew, researchers in programming language theory rapidly developed various strategies to address the fundamental issues so clearly exposed by EP.
+Torgersen (2004) presented four criteria for characterizing and evaluating “solutions” to EP, which we summarize as:

+* **Open For Extension** – any number of additional extensions can add both new data types and new operations.
+* **Closed For Modification** – an extension must not modify any existing source code previously developed in an earlier part of the system.
+* **Soundness** – it must be possible to detect unhandled combinations of data types and operations.
+This is essential for languages whose compilers detect type errors during compile time.
+* **Avoid Duplicating Domain Logic** – any EP approach invariably follows specific coding patterns used throughout the solution.
+Still, it must not copy the non-trivial code logic necessary for performing an operation on a data type.

+For each of the provided EP solutions, we evaluate the success (or failure) to achieve these criteria.
+To this list we add two more:

+* **Testable** - Each new extension must provide test cases to validate the run-time execution of the operations over existing data types.
+Subsequent evolutions must not require changes to these test cases.
+* **Mergeable** - It is common software engineering practice to merge together two independent code extensions.
+Merging independent branches must not require changes to an individual branch.

+Not every EP solution can achieve all criteria.
+CoCo does.

 ## Launching the Benchmarks

 Once all dependencies have been installed, then execute ```sbt test```.
 This command will